 Let’s make our plans, whatever they may be, with a focus on successful survival.
 Use every ‘trick in the book’, then work toward your goals with all the energy available to you.
 If enough of us, do that, every Australian can be a winner!

-For the full transcript of the 1985 presentation click here.
+You’ll find the full transcript of the 1985 presentation on our Podcasts page.
 I’d be interested in your feedback and thoughts on this topic.